hpccsystems-solutions-lab/Solutions-lab-website-content/learnEcl/1200-dataset.md

 ## Logical File

-A sprayed file on the cluster.
+Logical files are any file saved on the cluster.
+Using a logical file's single name refers to all the file's data even if it's distributed among many storage locations.
 HPCC Systems supports different file formats such as XML, JSON, THOR, and CSV.

 ### Syntax